Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/359-battery-boot-block.md

     ![battery_connector](/docs/images/nvc_ec_flash/ns5x_battery_unplugged.jpg)

-1. Reatach the bottom cover and flip the DUT over.
+1. Reattach the bottom cover and flip the DUT over.
 1. Plug the charger into the DUT.
 1. Power on the DUT.